webERP Tutorials

 The vendor invoice has now been created.

-If desired, you could proceed with paying the invoice by using the Enter Payment command, but I will start over from the beginning in the next section.
+You could next record payment of the invoice using the Enter Payment function, but we will start from the beginning to reinforce the procedure.

 The vendor can be paid as soon after a purchase order has been printed, a goods receipt notice has been created, and a vendor invoice been created.
 However vendors will typically be paid based on operational procedures and vendor payment terms.
 One way to start the vendor payment process is to select the vendor again.